What is the ShouldStorm?

 The ShouldStorm drives our anxiety, which has reached epidemic levels worldwide and especially in the U.S. One of the key shoulds is the demand that we optimize our lives and our families to our best performance.
 The ShouldStorm burdens us and steals our joy.
 But when we are present, the world is full of wonder.

 There is good news!
-I’ve created a clear 3-Step method to help us take effective action under pressure.
+I’ve created a clear 3-Step method called Sigh, See, Start to help us take effective action under pressure.
 I designed it for parents, and people keep telling me it’s transforming their families.
 But then people started telling me they were using it any time they felt anxious, or under pressure at work.
 I encourage you to explore the ideas, which are based on the latest biological science.
 When you sign up for my newsletter, I’ll send you a free introduction to Should-Free Parenting (and living).
 Or, for a deeper dive, pre-order my new book, Sigh, See, Start.

 Everything I write is in some way about the ShouldStorm and our culture of anxiety.
 I want us to be free, and I want us to enjoy our lives and our kids.
 I write frequently on Psychology Today and on Medium and you can read me there, or subscribe and never miss a post.